codefellows-seattle-301d29/04-html-templating/alex-jay/README.md

 ## Credits and Collaborations
-Bessie Arino was a Collaborator
+Alex Bowers was a Collaborator

 normalize.css
 jQuery